-Before your course of radiotherapy can begin, we need to produce an individual treatment plan for you.
+Our physics team will use the information from your CT and MRI scans to design your individual treatment plan.
 This makes sure that all the area needing treatment is included and that normal brain tissue is avoided as much as possible.
-Our physics team will use all the information from your CT and MR scans to design your individual treatment plan.